 Common Mistakes to Avoid

-New Ohio homeschoolers sometimes make these errors:
+Unfortunately, new Ohio homeschoolers sometimes make these errors:

 Your Ohio Homeschool Options